 Social Media is increasingly becoming a tool to help identify assets and wealth following a separation.
 When it comes to dividing property at the end of a relationship, there are certain rights and obligations which come into play.
 One of these involves “disclosure”.
+Our family lawyers discuss the disclosure process following separation and the role social media can play in discovering undisclosed wealth and assets.

 Disclosure involves providing and exchanging information regarding all assets and liabilities, even those assets you don’t believe should be subject to division, such as property acquired before the relationship, or property that was gifted.
 The aim of this is to get a clear picture of both parties’ financial positions and to know exactly what property is being dealt with.